shchurch/shchurch.github.io/index.md

 ![picticornis](/assets/img/picticornis.png)

-Millions of years ago, fruit flies (Drosophilidae) found their way to the Hawaiian islands.
+Millions of years ago, _Drosophila_ fruit flies found their way to the Hawaiian islands.
 Now there are many hundreds of species found on Hawaii, and nowhere else in the world.

 I study the relationships between these species, focusing on the their diversity in egg shapes.
 In this project I take advantage of the fact that we know more about fruit fly genetics than perhaps any other animal, due to the closely related model organism, _Drosophila melanogaster_.